 A man in the UK has contracted the “worst-ever” case of super-gonorrhea.
 This is the first instance the infection could not be cured with standard antibiotics, according to British public health officials.
 The man, who remains unidentified, contracted the superbug after a sexual encounter with a woman in South East Asia late last year.
 The man developed symptoms about a month later, and sought treatment … Continue reading “Super-gonorrhea” Untreatable with First-line Antibiotics

 Most commercially sold honey in the United States contains a label warning consumers not to feed honey to infants less than one year of age.
-This is because honey often contains spores of a bacterium called Clostridium botulinum, the spore-producing bacterium responsible for botulism.
+This is because honey often contains spores of a bacterium called Clostridium botulinum, the bacterium responsible for botulism.
 C. botulinum feed on dead and decaying organic matter and is commonly found in soils and sediments throughout the world.
-Honey … Continue reading Why can’t Infants Eat Honey?
+Honey is … Continue reading Why can’t Infants Eat Honey?

 When compared to other animal newborns, human infants are born underdeveloped.
 Human babies cannot walk, feed themselves, or support their own heads.
 Infants also lack another survival skill: the ability to shiver as a means of thermoregulation.
 Thermoregulation allows humans to maintain a stable internal body temperature.
 Healthy human adults have internal body temperatures between 97°F (36.1°C) and 99°F (37.2°C).
 If a human’s body temperature … Continue reading Why don’t Babies Shiver?